SaraAlKarimy/Notebooks/Heart/PCA.md

 ## Summary

--   We started with PCA to explore
+-   We explored the heart dataset using PCA
 -   PCA showed that there were sub-populations among the subjects
 -   The separation between the two sub-populations was due to PC1
 -   PCA indicated that `oldpeak` was a major contributor to PC1